 My name is Jack Hedberg, and I’m a 7th-year MD/PhD student at Ohio State University’s Medical Scientist Training Program (MSTP).
-I recently completed my PhD in biomedical science co-mentored by Dr. Elaine Mardis and Dr. Kevin Cassady at Nationwide Children’s Hospital, where my dissertation work focused on how oncolytic viruses alter tumor antigen-specific immune responses in glioblastoma and medulloblastoma, the most common primary brain malignancies in adults and children, respectively.
+I recently completed my PhD in biomedical science co-mentored by Dr. Elaine Mardis and Dr. Kevin Cassady at Nationwide Children’s Hospital, where my dissertation work focused on how oncolytic viruses alter tumor antigen-specific immune responses in glioblastoma and medulloblastoma, the most common primary brain malignancies in adults and children.

-Research Focus and Long-Term Goals
+Background and Long-Term Goals

 About Cells and Surgery